JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

   └─ field "b" (2nd declared field) → path_toks = ("b",)
 ```

-Before this positional-arg support was added, the `ast.Call` branch only ever iterated
+Without the positional-arg zip above, the `ast.Call` branch would only iterate
 `init_node.keywords` — an all-positional constructor call (`pair_t(a_val, active)`) would
 silently iterate zero times, leaving every field (and, for a `return` statement, the
-function's entire `return_output` wire) permanently undriven.
-Because nothing raised an
+function's entire `return_output` wire) permanently undriven, with nothing raising an
-error at the point the field went unwritten, this surfaced only much later and far away:
+error at the point the field went unwritten: `SYN.py`'s pipeline-stage scheduler
-`SYN.py`'s pipeline-stage scheduler (`PIPELINE_DONE()`) would spin for `stage_num >= 5000`
+(`PIPELINE_DONE()`) would spin for `stage_num >= 5000` iterations waiting for
-iterations waiting for `return_output` to become driven and then hard `sys.exit(-1)`, with
+`return_output` to become driven and then hard `sys.exit(-1)`, with no traceback pointing
-no traceback pointing at the actual defect.
-Two things now guard against a regression of
+at the actual defect.
+Two things guard against this shape of bug: the positional-arg zip
-this shape: the positional-arg zip above (the actual fix), and a safety-net check at the
+above (the actual protection), and a safety-net check at the end of `elaborate()` (see
-end of `elaborate()` (see below) that raises a clear `ElaborationError` immediately if a
+below) that raises a clear `ElaborationError` immediately if a function's `return_output`
-function's `return_output` wire is left undriven, rather than letting the bug surface only
+wire is left undriven, rather than letting a defect surface only inside the scheduler's
-inside the scheduler's stage-count cap.
+stage-count cap.

 When the `ast.Call` callee does **not** resolve to a NamedTuple (e.g. a plain
 elaboration-time helper function called inline as a field initializer, like